axcore/metrosigns/README.rst

 The reason for using 11 as the minimum value, and not 1, is that the code copied from `advtrains_subwayblocks <https://git.gpcf.eu/?p=advtrains_subwayblocks.git>`__ and `trainblocks <https://github.com/maxhipp/trainblocks_bc>`__ already provides signs in the range 1-10.
 Note that those signs are labelled "1", "2", "3"..., whereas the new metrosigns are labelled "01", "02", "03"... (and so on).
 If you prefer to have two digits on *every* sign, you can change the minimum value to 1.

+For line signs in the range 11-99, there are two colour schemes.
+By default, metrosigns now uses the same colour scheme as the `basic_trains <https://git.bananach.space/basic_trains.git>`__ mod (in which every sign from 1-99 has a unique background colour).
+Earlier versions of metrosigns used a repeating colour scheme (such that 7, 17 and 77 have the same background colour).
+If you prefer the original, you can restore it in settings.

 How to use
 ----------